-For patients with severe ischemic dilated cardiomyopathy but no personal history of sustained ventricular tachyarrhythmia or cardiac arrest due to ventricular fibrillation, and have New York Heart Association (NYHA) Class II or III heart failure, left ventricular ejection fraction (LVEF) ≤

-35%, a formal shared decision making encounter must occur between the patient and a physician (as defined in Section 1861(r)(1)) or qualified non-physician practitioner (meaning a physician assistant, nurse practitioner, or clinical nurse specialist as defined in §1861(aa)(5)) using an evidence-based decision tool on ICDs prior to initial ICD implantation.
+For patients with severe ischemic dilated cardiomyopathy but no personal history of sustained ventricular tachyarrhythmia or cardiac arrest due to ventricular fibrillation, and have New York Heart Association (NYHA) Class II or III heart failure, left ventricular ejection fraction (LVEF) ≤ 35%, a formal shared decision making encounter must occur between the patient and a physician (as defined in Section 1861(r)(1)) or qualified non-physician practitioner (meaning a physician assistant, nurse practitioner, or clinical nurse specialist as defined in §1861(aa)(5)) using an evidence-based decision tool on ICDs prior to initial ICD implantation.
 The shared decision making encounter may occur at a separate visit.15

-G0296 Counseling visit to discuss need for lung cancer screening (LDCT) using low dose CT scanning (the service is for eligibility determination and shared decision making).
+• G0296 Counseling visit to discuss need for lung cancer screening (LDCT) using low dose CT scanning (the service is for eligibility determination and shared decision making).16

-Fee for Service Reimbursement
+Fee-for-Service Reimbursement

-Fee for service (FFS) payment could be done using existing evaluation and management (E&M) coding, reimbursing for time for "counseling and coordination of care," can include shared decision making.
+Fee-for-service (FFS) payment could be done using existing evaluation and management (E&M) coding, reimbursing for time for "counseling and coordination of care," can include shared decision making.
 This has the advantage of simplicity and immediate implementation under existing structures.
-Adding an element of "XX minutes of face-to-face time, the majority spent in counseling and coordination of care" to the standardized shared decision making documentation template would facilitate this.
+Adding an element of "XX minutes of face-to-face time, the majority spent in counseling and coordination of care" to the standardized shared decision making documentation template would facilitate reimbursement.

 Alternately, a specific code(s) could be developed for billing and reimbursement of shared decision making, as has been done for advance care planning.
+Provision of a patient decision aid can be introduced prior to an in-person visit and/or the discussion could happen via telehealth.
+Reimbursement should not prohibit flexibility in delivery modality.